lincoln5702/lincoln5702.github.io/docs/linux/Boot Process.md

-To understand the booting process of linux we first should be familiar with some hardware components that constitute a PC.
+To understand the boot process of linux we first should be familiar with some hardware components that constitute a PC.
 Let's  dive deep into the structure of disk drive.
 #### Hard Disk Drive
  formerly, disk and drive were two different components.
 Disk is where the data is stored whereas drive is a part that moves or directs the seeker or pointer to the specific sector.